dedebono/costumer-service-school-nodejs-react/README.md

     Create this file and add the following content.
 This tells the frontend where to find the backend API.
     ```env
     VITE_API_BASE=http://localhost:3000
+    ```

+## API Documentation

+See the `backend/API_DOCUMENTATION.md` file for detailed API endpoint descriptions and usage.

+## Testing

+- Unit tests for backend models and routes are planned.
+- Manual testing should cover the customer kiosk flow, queue management by customer service, and admin setup.
+- Real-time updates via websockets are planned for future releases.

+## Contribution

+Contributions are welcome!
+Please fork the repository and submit pull requests.

+## License

+MIT License